Skip to content

 • There are no suggestions because the search field is empty.

-What Blendshapes Are and How To Use Them
+How To Use Blendshapes

-Refine your vub’s lip sync with blendshapes to adjust and perfect mouth movements.
+Use blendshapes to adjust and perfect mouth movements.

 Blendshape Basics